French parliament elects Braun-Pivet as new speaker

-PARIS (AP) — France’s lower house of parliament on Tuesday elected Yaël Braun-Pivet of President Emmanuel Macron’s centrist alliance as its new speaker, the first woman to hold the post.
+PARIS (AP) — France’s lower house of parliament on Tuesday elected Yaël Braun-Pivet of President Emmanuel Macron’s centrist alliance as its new speaker.
+She is the first woman to hold the post.

-The National Assembly opened its first session Tuesday since legislative elections this month shook up France’s political landscape, depriving Macron’s party of its majority.
-Macron’s alliance still has the most seats but no longer enough to comfortably adopt laws.

-The leftist Nupes coalition is the biggest opposition force, and hopes to challenge Macron’s plans to cut taxes and raise the retirement age.

-PARIS (AP) — France’s lower house of parliament on Tuesday opened its first session since President Emmanuel Macron's party lost its majority, and is expected to elect a woman as speaker for the first time.
+Braun-Pivet's election came in parliament's first session since Macron’s party lost its majority and prepared to tackle proposals on fighting inflation and protecting abortion rights.

-Legislative elections earlier this month shook up France’s political landscape.
-Macron’s centrist alliance Ensemble (Together) still has the most seats but no longer enough to comfortably adopt laws.
+Macron’s centrist alliance Ensemble (Together) still has the most seats in the National Assembly — France’s most powerful house of parliament -- but no longer enough to comfortably adopt laws.

+Braun-Pivet is a former Socialist who joined Macron’s party in 2016 and a relative newcomer to law-making.
+She was chosen by secret ballot over candidates from rival parties.

-The leftist Nupes coalition is the biggest opposition force, and its legislators made a grand joint entrance Tuesday, including a diverse cross-section of lawmakers including many young people in office for the first time.
+The leftist Nupes coalition is the biggest opposition force in the Assembly, and its legislators made a grand joint entrance Tuesday with a diverse cross-section of lawmakers including many young people in office for the first time.
 Nupes hopes to challenge Macron’s plans to cut taxes and raise the retirement age from 62 to 65.

 The far-right party of three-time presidential candidate Marine Le Pen, the National Rally, won a record number of seats, and is expected to press anti-immigration policies.

-All three top parties plan competing measures aimed at boosting working-class households cope with high inflation, fueled by Russia’s war in Ukraine.
+All three top parties plan competing measures aimed at helping working-class households cope with high inflation, fueled by Russia’s war in Ukraine.

-Among the first issues the new Assembly is expected to face is a proposal by Macron’s party to inscribe the right to abortion in the French constitution.
-The measure was prompted by the U.S. Supreme Court decision last week to strip women's constitutional protections for abortion.
+Among the first issues the new National Assembly is expected to face is a proposal by Macron’s party to inscribe the right to abortion in the French Constitution.
+The measure was prompted by the U.S. Supreme Court decision last week to strip women’s constitutional protections for abortion.

 “I think what happened in the United States is a warning to our democracies, and the French should be at the forefront of the rights and liberties for women,” said Benjamin Haddad, legislator from Macron’s party.

-The centrist alliance chose Yael Braun-Pivet, a former Socialist who joined Macron's party in 2016, as its candidate for the job of speaker, and she is considered the front-runner.
-The speaker is being chosen by secret ballot Tuesday.
+Women remain in the minority in the Assembly, and Braun-Pivet’s appointment was seen as sending an important message about women in politics.
+A lawyer who spent several years living in Asia, Braun-Pivet was elected first in 2017 and reelected this month in her district west of Paris, and chaired the Assembly’s Law Committee for the past five years.

-The National Assembly, the most powerful house in France’s parliament, is taking on a more important role now than it has had in 20 years.
+The National Assembly is taking on a more important role now than it has had in 20 years.

 Macron’s supporters worry that the new legislature will cause political gridlock and block his efforts to make France’s economy more business-friendly and pass climate legislation.
 His critics say it is more representative of France.